Skip to main contentCarbon Design System

 Operational tag

-Operational tags enable the user to see a more comprehensive view of all tags disclosed in a toggletip, popover, or breadcrumb detail view.
+Operational tags enable the user to see a more comprehensive view of all tags disclosed in a popover, or breadcrumb detail view.
 Do not use tags as links that direct you to an entirely different page or launch you from a current experience to a separate tab.

 Operational tags in the context of a product UI.